Thorfgin/charactercreator2/README.md

 	COULD:
 	- PRESETS: add a generic text and description per preset explaing the general style of play for this type of character on Vortex Adventure
-	- NEWCHAR: expand the XP warning with a explainatory text on skill shuffle for new players.
 	- PREREQUISITES: add button to remove all skills that have it as a prerequisite.

 	WOULD: